shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 # Chapter 11

-*Author’s Note: This section about Silber and Micro is originally from Chaper 9*
+*Author’s Note: This section about Silber and Micro is originally from Chapter 9*

 [scene 3: silber arrives at winds crossing, challenges Revali]